At a Glance

 Routes & Suggested Start Times Below; Approximate Distances

 Your Fall Bike Celebration Ride registration includes the Friday evening Ice Cream Social and Saturday’s Fall Bike Celebration Ride, with water, food, snacks and treats at key locations.
-Route maps will be provided.
-Cameraderie and smiles all around are a sure thing.
+Camaraderie and smiles all around are a sure thing.
+Route maps and cue sheets will be provided; look for links to Ride With GPS on the Routes page.

 Five Road Routes